darde/react-native-sidemenu/README.md

 That's all, now you can change the project according to your needs.

 ### Project Structure
-Basically, this is a default React Native project created by the command line `react-native init react-native-sidemenu`.
-The core of the template is:
+Basically, this is a default React Native boilerplate created by the command line `react-native init react-native-sidemenu`.
+The core of the template is in the `app` folder:
+You can modify the menu items in the `app/Navigation/routes.js` file.
+You can also change the _Overflow Menu Items_ navigation in the `app/Navigation/Toolbar/index.js` file.

 ### License
 This project is licenced under the [MIT License][mit].